floshin/acrolib/links.md

   * How to develop the Flag for the Top

 * ['Building complexity in acrobatics – BALANCE (part 2 of 3)'](https://m.youtube.com/watch?v=b6SeNd0Bgrk&pp=ygURYWNyb2JhdGljIHdlYmluYXI%3D). / Sergey Tretjakov (BEL), Dmitry Vinnikov (RUS) and Yurii Golyak (UKR). / This webinar discusses the techniques and best preparation approaches necessary to master:
-  * Development of the Mexican with the shoulders on the base of support and Planches of the Top.
+  * A number of the most commonly seen Mounts (Dislocate, Diamidov).
-  * A number of the most commonly seen Mounts (Dislocate, Diamidov), Motions and Transitions.
+  * Mexicans with the shoulders on the base of support and Planches of the Top.

 * ['Building complexity in acrobatics DYNAMIC (part 3 of 3)'](https://m.youtube.com/watch?v=lg8NmBdaWi8&pp=ygURYWNyb2JhdGljIHdlYmluYXI%3D). / Lourenco Franca (POR): double and triple rotation in groups: steps to double straight and triple salto. / Sergey Tretjakov (BEL): catches of 4/4 rotation in handstand in pairs: steps to handstand (from the floor and from bent arms) to handstand on bent arms. / In the third webinar on building the complexity in acrobatic skills, the focus will be on the steps required for the successful completion of a number of dynamic elements:
   * triple saltos from platform or pitch